 Table 4.
-Measured and corrected δ18OPO4 values of phosphate collected from 7 fresh cattle faeces samples using anion resins in either a Ringers solution or deionised water.
+Measured and mean δ18OPO4 values of phosphate collected from 7 fresh cattle faeces samples using anion resins in either a Ringers solution or deionised water.

 Figure 1.
 The range of δ18OPO4 values for deionised water extracted fresh faeces compared to i) the reported values for agricultural slurry, ii) the Eδ18OPO4 for cattle assuming body water δ18OH2O is equivalent to ground water and, iii) the Eδ18OPO4 for cattle assuming body water δ18OH2O is equivalent to faecal water.